 UCSF Medical School offers nine programs in total, and each one specializes in a different field of medicine.

-Instead, students receive hands-on experience as they learn about foundational science while strengthening their clinical skills throughout all four years in the program.
+Instead, students receive zero hands-on experience as they learn about foundational science while strengthening their clinical skills throughout all four years in the program.
 The goal is to prepare students for the rapidly changing world of medicine, science, and innovative technologies.